Change baker options#

 Warning

-This is the only time that you can export the credentials.
-If you’re going to transfer the baker keys to someone else, make sure to do so through a secure channel.
+If you’re going to transfer the validator keys to someone else, make sure to do so through a secure channel.
 Generate new keys if you believe the keys have been compromised or lost.

-1. Once you have saved the keys, review the information on the overview screen of the add baker transaction then tap Submit baker transaction.
+1. Once you have saved the keys, review the information on the overview screen of the add validator transaction then tap Submit validator transaction.

 2. The Concordium Wallet for Mobile or Concordium Legacy Wallet shows that the transaction has been submitted to the chain.
 Tap Finish.
-Once the transaction is approved, the active baker screen appears where you have the possibility to update baker settings.
+Once the transaction is approved, the active validator screen appears where you have the possibility to update validator settings.

-3. You need to import your baker keys file to your node in order to start baking with the new keys.
-It is preferable to update them on the node as close to pay day as possible to prevent the node from being down as a baker for a longer time.
+3. You need to import your validator keys file to your node in order to start producing blocks with the new keys.
+It is preferable to update them on the node as close to pay day as possible to prevent the node from being down as a validator for a longer time.

 Concordium Wallet for Web